syncfusion/blazor-docs/src/notifications/toast/how-to/close-the-toast-with-click-tap.md

 # Close the toast with click/tap

-By default, the toasts are expired based on the `TimeOut` value.
+By default, the toasts are expired based on the `Timeout` value.
 You can customize the toast hiding process with click/tap action by setting the `ToastClickEventArgs` in the clicked callback function with static Toast.

 The following sample demonstrates the click/tap action in toast.